 - Thursday: 8:30am-1:00pm

-Please note: ODR Testing is not open during the summer.
+Please note: ODR Testing is closed in the summer.

 **In the case of a University delay or closure which affects a student’s scheduled exam in ODR Testing, it is the student’s responsibility to reschedule with their faculty and notify ODR as needed.**